w3f/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/astar-dashboards.md

 ## Overview

-Astar Network, previously known as Plasm, is a decentralized blockchain platform designed for Web3.
+Astar Network, previously known as Plasm, is a blockchain platform designed for Web3.
 It is compatible with both EVM (Ethereum Virtual Machine) and WebAssembly, enabling seamless interaction between the two environments.
 Developers can participate in the Build2Earn program to earn rewards by creating decentralized applications.